Pure Michigan Genealogy

 - Index to Michigan Research in Genealogical Periodicals by Maud Quigley, is available online thanks to the Western Michigan Genealogical Society.

 - PERSI-Periodical Source Index is a subject index to genealogical and family history periodicals.
-It is available through ancestry.com, and Heritage Quest.
-For more information on PERSI, check out the Family Search Wiki on it.
+It is available, free, through Find My Past/Persi and Allen County Genealogy Center For more information on PERSI, check out the Family Search Wiki on it.

 - Pioneer Certificate Program-many counties sponsor a Michigan Pioneer Certificate Program.
 Residents had to provide proof that their relatives were pioneers to receive the certificate.
 Check your ancestors' county to see if they participated.
 Some of the certificates are indexed online.
 Below are a few examples: